mozilla/shield-studies-addon-utils/docs/development-on-the-utils.md

 * `SKIPLINT=1 npm run test` skips linting
 * `npm run test-only` skips build steps.

+## Troubleshooting error messages during execution of functional tests

+Sometimes Selenium just comes back with `JavascriptError: Error: An unexpected error occurred`.
+In these cases (and others) it may be useful to check the contents of `test/results/logs/geckodriver.log` for hints of what code was last attempted to be executed, then manually attempt to run that same lines of code in the browser console / add-on toolbox console.
+Unfortunately, web extension experiments are notorious for failing silently or with minimal information about the actual error.
+Use plenty of try/catch clauses and logging to track down what code is causing an error.
+Many times it may be incorrect invocations of web extension experiment API methods (or other methods) that may be causing poorly explained error messages.

 # Continuous Integration

 [Circle CI](https://circleci.com/) is used for continuous integration.
 Configured via `./.circleci/config.yml`.